 By far the greatest part of Lesley-Jane’s concert diary is oratorio work, and her extensive experience encompasses the mainstream repertoire - she frequently performs works by Bach, Handel, Haydn, Mozart, Mendelssohn, Elgar and Verdi - as well as many more unusual pieces.
 She is also an exuberant performer when required, and is a popular choice for new works, and for large-scale pieces such as the Verdi Requiem or Vaughan Williams’s Sea Symphony.

 Lesley-Jane’s wide-ranging recital repertoire incorporates Lieder, mélodies, English Song, American song, new music, as well as lighter music and show songs, and, if desired, opera and operetta arias.
 Whether drawing on popular favourites or beguiling unknowns (or a mixture of the two), she creates well-crafted concerts, discussing programming ideas with Festival Directors and concert promoters as appropriate.
 Add to this Lesley-Jane's out-going personality and her engaging interpretative skills, and the result is a lively, visual performance, tailored to the audience.

 A keen exponent of contemporary music, Lesley-Jane has performed many 20th century works, including Ligeti’s highly comic Aventures and Nouvelles Aventures, Berio’s famous unaccompanied Sequenza III for female voice, and Schoenberg's iconic Pierrot Lunaire.
-In the last few years she has given more than 80 world premières, and is honoured to be the dedicatee for various songs, song-cycles and dramatic scenas.
+She has given more than 170 world premières, and is honoured to be the dedicatee for various songs, song-cycles and dramatic scenas.